Akebono Logo

 What is Akebono?

-This manufacturer of braking systems began with the production of brake pads for ground vehicles.
-The company has grown into a global supplier, offering various brake components.
+This manufacturer of braking systems began producing brake pads for ground vehicles.
+The company has grown into a global supplier of brake components.
 Its products are used in cars, motorcycles, trains, and industrial machinery.

 1929 – today